anetacamo/react-coding/content/git-router.md

 we will build simple project with few routes. \
 blogs inside blogs will be rendered dynamically from `blogs.json`

-> blogs dont have to blogs, but any kind of data, can be pictures, projects you have worked on so you can make an online portfolio, shop items, films, todolists.
+> blogs dont have to blogs, but any kind of data.
+It can be pictures, projects you have worked on so you can make an online portfolio, shop items, films, todolists.

 ```
 home